Daniel Little Horn (Dan 7:7-8)

 WEB: “I considered the horns, and behold, there came up among them another horn, a little one... and behold, in this horn were eyes like the eyes of a man, and a mouth speaking great things.”

-The horn appears intelligent, observant, and boastful.
+The horn appears obnoxious and boastful.

 BSB: “He will speak against the Most High and oppress the saints of the Most High, intending to change the set times and laws...”